-This reading group will explore a selection of seminal, and some lesser-known, works within twentieth and twenty-first century critical and cultural theory, with an emphasis on the intersection between the aesthetic and the political.
-Walter Benjamin argued in the conclusion of his ‘Work of Art’ essay of 1936 that one of the dangers of fascism is its ‘aestheticizing of politics’, and that communism must respond by ‘politicizing art’.
-As our contemporary political moment comes to increasingly resemble the conjuncture at which Benjamin was writing in the 1930s, we will ask how the relationship between politics and aesthetics has been theorised by thinkers since, and how we might use their work to analyse and rethink that relationship today.
+This reading group will explore a selection of seminal, and some lesser-known, works within the tradition of critical and cultural theory from around 1800 to the present day, with an emphasis on the intersection between the aesthetic and the political.
+Walter Benjamin famously argued in the conclusion of his ‘Work of Art’ essay of 1936 that one of the dangers of fascism is its ‘aestheticizing of politics’, and that communism must respond by ‘politicizing art’.
+As our contemporary political moment comes to resemble the conjuncture at which Benjamin was writing in the 1930s, we will ask how the relationship between politics and aesthetics has been theorised by thinkers since, and how we might use their work to analyse and rethink that relationship today.

 We plan to meet once a month in the afternoon for two hours (aiming for Tuesdays 16.00-18.00).
 Our first few sessions will be dedicated to reading and discussing foundational texts in modern Western thought on the interrelations between the political and the aesthetic, starting this year with excerpts from Hegel’s Aesthetics.
 Subsequently, we aim to organize sessions on the contemporary legacies of Hegel, and around particular themes such as universality and freedom.
 The direction of our reading is open and flexible, however, and depends partly on the interests of the participants.
 Last year we read texts by Kant, Foucault, Rita Felski, Deleuze and Guattari, Bruno Latour, Sianne Ngai, Eve Sedgwick and others.
 We will keep discussions open and informal.
 All staff and graduate students, from inside or outside the UvA, are welcome to take part.
 Research Master students who take part in the group will be eligible for 2EC via NICA.